To plan every meal of the week, snacks included, can be a great way to help you make ends meet, save money, and most importantly, eat well.

 4. Check the sales.

 Once you’ve exhausted your in-house options, check the sales ads for ideas on what else to serve this week.
-For instance, bone-in chicken breast is $1.49/pound here, so I’m planning several chicken meals this week.
+Meal planning from the sales is a great way to stretch your dollar.

 5. Plan for healthy snacks.

-In my experience, meltdowns lead to fast food.
+In my experience, meltdowns lead to fast food and angry moms.
 Just saying.

 6. Make a grocery list.